-Old beams should not be needlessly replaced or their surface finishes removed without careful consideration.
+Old timbers should not be needlessly replaced or their surface finishes removed without careful consideration.
 The replacement of beams will nearly always reduce the special interest of an old house.
 Sandblasting or aggressive cleaning not only damages the wood but can destroy traces of early decoration.

 Old beams are robust by and large but may suffer decay (particularly at their ends) or distortion.
 While conventional carpentry techniques employing well-seasoned, matching new timber will frequently be suitable to address these defects, the use of steel may be justified where it allows more of the existing beam to be retained than would otherwise be possible.
 Use resins and consolidants, but only with great care.

 Generally, cleaning is best achieved by simply brushing beams or washing them judiciously with warm water.
 Should you decide to remove an inappropriate black finish, chemical strippers can work well (although it is important to first test areas).

-The use of new beams may be justified in certain circumstances, perhaps to replace unsuitable modern ones or offer an immediate impression of characterful comfort when building an extension.
+The use of new timbers may be justified in certain circumstances, perhaps to replace unsuitable modern ones or offer an immediate impression of characterful comfort when building an extension.
 Good quality European green oak is a sound choice.

-A brief history of timber beams
+A short history of timber beams